pyvivid/K8S-References/02_03_Taints_and_Tolerations.md

 **Part 1:** Lets assume that node 1 is now tainted and no pods can be placed on it, unless the pod can tolerate the taint.
 **Part 2:** We need to enable certain pods to be placed on the node and the pods are tolerant to this particular taint.
 Assume that pod A is only to be allowed to be placed on the node 1, then a toleration is placed on Pod A. Now when the scheduler, tries to place the pod A on node 1, it will be scheduled successfully.
+**Part 3:** Though the Pod A is set with a toleration on node 01, the pod A, may be still be placed on node02 or node03, since the node02 and node03, do not have any taints on them.
+Taints and Tolerations, do not tell a pod to go to a particular node, instead, it telss the node to accept only the pods with a certain tolerations.
+If we want the pods to be placed on a particular node only, then we will have to use nodeaffinity.